 This section applies to the Traditional Web Apps, where validation runs on the server side.

-Use the server action that is executed when the form is submitted to implement the form validations.
-Add all validations at the beginning of the action flow:
+To implement the form validations, use server action that the app calls after submitting the form data.
+Add all validations at the beginning of the flow:

 - For each validation: